Quickeman/DrumPi/README.md

 ```
 ./run_tests
 ```
-in a terminal from the DrumPi directory
+in a terminal from the DrumPi directory.

 ## Usage
 When turned on, the DrumPi defaults to performance mode.